-- Make sure that the original Bamboo instance is not running before you start the new installation.
+- Make sure that the original Bamboo instance is not running before you start the new installation. - To prevent data loss during updates or reinstallation, the <bamboo-home > directory must be different from the <Bamboo-install > directory.

 Follow these guidelines to download and unpack a new Bamboo version: